UDAK-0905/Football-match-predictor/README.md

 ## Dataset

 The dataset used contains match details such as teams, scores, and dates.
-You can download it from [English Premier League results].
+You can download it from [(https://www.kaggle.com/datasets/irkaal/english-premier-league-results?resource=download)].

 ## Features